Oregon Thespian Events

 Thespys Competition - Performance

-At Century HS - Hillsboro
+At Liberty HS - Hillsboro

 The Regional Acting Competition is the largest Oregon Thespians event, involving a large number of students participating in three regions around the state.
 In the context of Oregon Thespians’ annual roster of events, this is the first step in a student’s effort to be selected to participate in the State Thespian Excellence (Thespys™) Showcase during the State Festival, and qualify to participate in the International Thespian Excellence Awards Showcase auditions at the International Thespian Festival in June.

 Schools participate in one of three regional events: Northwest, Northeast, and Southern.
 The dividing line between the North and South is the 45th parallel (just north of Salem).
 The dividing line in the North between the East and West is Interstate 5.
 Schools can only participate outside their region by special arrangement (due to transportation issues, for instance).

 Thespys Competition - Design/Technical